 Evaluation To design this strategy, we carried out a literature review and gathered evidence which underpins each of these programmes, which can be seen in Annex B .
 We also developed all our intervention strategies following consultation with the student body, including student outreach ambassadors and representatives from the SU.
-All activity has been designed using TASO-informed Theory of Change metrics and measures, and evaluation tools and methodologies.
-Implementation and process evaluation is embedded into programme design, and as a baseline, all interventions will be evaluated to Type 1, using pre- and post- comparison surveys, focus groups and tracking.
+All activity has been designed using TASO-informed Theory of Change metrics and measures, and evaluation tools and using pre- and post- comparison surveys, focus groups and tracking.
 The results from these evaluations will be published in an annual Impact Report, which will highlight key findings and insights from the intervention s within this strategy.
-Additionally, we will carry out the following evaluation of specific activities: - Our Contextual offer scheme will be evaluated to Type 2/3, and findings will be published on our webpages and through our networks, such as NERUPI and the APPSIG.
-After 5 years, we will publish a summary report of our overall findings from this intervention strategy, and these findings will be used to inform the design of future intervention strategies.
-See our Evaluation plan for more details on the above.
-Investment Year 1 - £2.27M Year 2 - £2.27M Year 3 - £2.33M Year 4 - £2.34M Cross intervention strategy We recognise that the work of this intervention strategy is deeply linked with IS-2 and IS-3.
+Additionally, we will carry out the following evaluation of specific activities: - Our Contextual offer scheme will be evaluated to Type 2/3, and findings will be published on our webpages and through our networks, such as NERUPI After 5 years, we will publish a summary report of our overall findings from this intervention strategy, and these findings will be used to inform the design of Investment Year 1 - £2.27M Year 2 - £2.27M Year 3 - £2.33M Year 4 - £2.34M Cross intervention strategy We recognise that the work of this intervention strategy is deeply linked with IS-2 and IS-3.
 This is because our aims to support student metacognition and academic self-efficacy, as well as raising student attainment at KS4 &amp; 5, will have an impact on student retention and degree awarding at Bath.
 Based on existing sector evidence and our understanding of the student journey, we anticipate that the activities in this strategy will impact: On course student sense of belonging (IS-2) On course student academic study strategies (IS-3) Continuation Rates (IS-2) Degree awarding (IS-3)